 "Let us grow together into Christ" is the motto Archbishop Joseph MacNeil himself picked when he became a bishop.
 We believe this motto reflects our school environment with the message we live by.

 AJM is a Catholic elementary/junior high school southwest Edmonton, Alberta.
 Our school opened in September, 2003 and has experienced tremendous growth since then.
-Currently, we have six hundred students in kindergarten to grade eight.
+Currently, we have six hundred and fifteen students in Kindergarten to Grade 9.

 Our motto, “Let us grow together into Christ” reflects the mood and tone of the students, parents, and the staff of our school.
 AJM students continue to excel in academics, athletics, the arts, and their spiritual growth.